 While the challenges women face can vary considerably, there are a number of common issues that face female expats.
 Here at Santa Fe Relocation, we’re looking at the challenges expat women face to help you understand how to overcome the challenges of living in a foreign country as a woman.

 Even though safety is an issue for women across the globe, it plays a more prominent role in the lives of women living in a foreign country.

 The primary fact that leaves an individual particularly vulnerable in any situation is unfamiliarity.
 As a result, being as observant to surroundings and the cultural atmosphere is one of the best precautions women can take.
 Understanding which streets and neighbourhoods are safest, and understanding a location’s history, culture and prominent social issues are important to put things into perspective.

 In addition, learning the language is another important factor to understanding what is going on around you.
 This also enables women to network with other expats as well as the local community, ensuring they feel safe and secure in a foreign country.

 Feeling connected with a community will help avoid the fear of the unknown and various insecurities about being ‘different’ and not fitting in.
-Whilst this can be a major challenge for many women, learning the language of your new home country can significantly help, as you will be able to better engage in the community.
-In turn, this also makes tasks, such as asking for help, far less frustrating, attenuating feelings of isolation.
+Whilst finding your new community can be a challenge, learning the language of your new home country can help significantly.
+By speaking the local language you increase the ways that you’re able to engage with the community.
+In turn, this also makes tasks such as asking for help far less frustrating.

-Have you considered living abroad?
+If you’re looking to move abroad, or would like more information about the relocation process, we’re here to help.
 Contact us today for more information on the benefits of relocating, and find out if it is the right move for you!